brandur/sorg/content/drafts/mongodb.md

 machine's resources.

 While a great idea in theory, I've already shown above how sharding can be disadvantageous when it comes to ensuring consistency.
-Also, it's vastly more likely for sharding to be abused than used appropriately.
+But in addition, it's vastly more likely for sharding to be abused than used appropriately.
 Enthusiastic engineers will inevitably shard prematurely and unwisely, and the darker sides of sharding become apparent immediately:

 * Cross-record ACID guarantees and constraints are gone forever.
 * Data becomes difficult to find and cross-reference because it exists across a